 Parents must provide their student(s) with the required uniform, except in the case of educationally disadvantaged students as provided in the Texas Education Code.
 The Academy may provide a uniform for such students.
-If you would like to request financial assistance, please contact the Office Manager, April Hufty, at [april.hufty@greatheartsnorthernoaks.org](mailto:april.hufty@greatheartsnorthernoaks.org) for more information.
+A request for school assistance for purchasing uniforms must be made in writing to the Headmaster and include evidence of the inability to pay.
+Please contact the Office Manager for more information.